-- An eyedropper is used to absorb, and further place a sample onto the refractometer (or Brix meter).
+- An eyedropper is used to obtain, and further place a sample onto the refractometer (or Brix meter).

 The refractometer is an instrument that measures the refractive index of a solution (wine juice) to obtain the Brix.
 The meter is commonly calibrated at a temperature of 68 degrees fahrenheit ( 20°C).

-- Peering through the Refractometer will then give us a the Brix ( °Bx) reading.
+- Peering through the Refractometer will then give the Brix ( °Bx) reading.

 - We then conduct a further cross check with the Hydrometer by pouring some additional wine juice into a graduated cylinder (250ml).

 The hydrometer measures the specific gravity (SG) of a liquid sample converted to Brix.
-The hydrometer is additionally used to test wine as it progresses through the fermentation process.
+The hydrometer is also used to test wine as it progresses through the fermentation process.

 - Finally, we place the Hydrometer into the cylinder and wait for it to stop spinning before recording the hydrometer measurement.